Abasaltgithub/magnetometer/README.md

 ## Introduction

 This is a triple-axis magnetometer (compass) module for sensing magnetic fields, often used for determining magnetic north and measuring magnetic fields.
 It pairs well with the LSM6DSOX from ST and communicates over I2C.
-It can detect magnetic fields from ±4 gauss (± 400 uTesla) to ±16 gauss (± 1600 uT or 1.6 mT).
+It can detect magnetic fields from ±4 gauss (± 400 µT) to ±16 gauss (± 1600 µT).
 It's easy to use, supports both 3.3V and 5V logic levels, and comes with STEMMA QT connectors for hassle-free connections.
 The module is fully assembled and tested, featuring 0.1" standard headers for easy integration and four mounting holes for attachment.

 ## Hardware Requirements